top of page

 Habitat: Parks and other large greenspaces with dense, low vegetation, including marshes.

 Description: Active, small bird with yellow throat and top of breast and otherwise mostly tan or gray.
-Males have a wide black mask outlines on top with white.
+Males have wide black mask outlines on top with white.
 Females do not have the mask.

 magnoliawarbler_edited.jpg